rust-lang/rfcs/text/0000-procedural-vtables.md

 [unresolved-questions]: #unresolved-questions

 - Do we want this kind of flexibility?
 With power comes responsibility...
-- I believe we can do multiple super traits, including downcasts with this scheme, make sure that's true.
+- I believe we can do multiple super traits, including downcasts with this scheme and no additional extensions, but I need to make sure that's true.
 - This scheme could support downcasting `dyn A` to `dyn B` if `trait A: B` if we make `T: ?Sized` (`T` is the `impl` block type).
 But that will not allow the sized use-cases anymore (since `size_of::<T>` will fail).
 If we have something like `MaybeSized` that has `size_of` and `align_of` methods returning `Option`, then maybe we could do this.
 * Need to be generic over the allocator, too, so that reallocs are actually sound.
-* how does this interact with `Pin`?
+* how does this RFC (especially the `owned` flag) interact with `Pin`?

 # Future possibilities
 [future-possibilities]: #future-possibilities